As an Amazon Associate, I earn from qualifying purchases.

 HOW TO USE Onion POWDER

-It’s great to use in dishes like our Ham and Cheese Pinwheels, Stuffing Biscuits, Air Fryer Steak Bites, Healthy Buffalo Chicken Dip, Air Fryer Meatballs, Air Fryer Turkey Burgers, Air Fryer Shrimp Tacos, Gluten-Free Cheese Sauce, Air Fryer Chicken Cordon Bleu, Air Fryer Popcorn Chicken, Air Fryer Potatoes, and Yogurt Ranch Dressing.
+It’s great to use in dishes like our Ham and Cheese Pinwheels, Stuffing Biscuits, Air Fryer Steak Bites, Greek yogurt buffalo chicken dip, Air Fryer Meatballs, Air Fryer Turkey Burgers, Air Fryer Shrimp Tacos, Gluten-Free Cheese Sauce, Air Fryer Chicken Cordon Bleu, Air Fryer Popcorn Chicken, Air Fryer Potatoes, and Yogurt Ranch Dressing.

 I also love to add it to my seafood seasoning, the best seasoning for burgers, and homemade Gluten-Free Taco Seasoning.